W3 Company - Service Stories

 [CO Lt Col Poananga], just returned from active service in Borneo

 and in barracks in Wellington Lines as part of 28 [Commonwealth] Brigade in Terendak Camp West Malaysia, is directed to attach a

 rifle company to 1st Australian Task Force (1ATF) Vietnam.
 1ATF has been operating from the Nui Dat base in

 Phuoc Tuy province [east of Saigon/north of Vung Tau] since 1966.
 Soldiers from C

 and D Coy

 1RNZIR with six months left in their two year tour are selected.
 Most have had operational service with 1RNZIR in Borneo as

 part of British operations during 'Confrontation".
-Company is named V (for Vietnam) company (coy) with the phonetic
+Company is named V (for Vietnam)

 and comes under command of 2RAR.